kenjennings/Atari-Breakout76/README08Memory.md

 | Character Set (Modes 6, 7) | Page Pointer | 1/2K Boundary | 1/2K Max |

-- **Display List** The Display List is a simple program ANIC executes.
-The program describes the screen construction.
-Display List commands identify the text or graphics mode to display on that line, and optionally the 16-bit address of the start of screen memory for that line, plus options indicating the line performs horizontal or vertical fine scrolling.
-Each text or graphics mode line requires an instruction.
-This means mixing different text and graphics modes on screen is merely a matter of using different instructions in the Display List.
-This is a very power feature as many other 8-bit computers from the era either can't support multiple display modes on the screen, or require complex interrupts to change video registers.

-ANTIC can read the Display List beginning anywhere in memory, but it cannot read across a 1K boundary (4 Pages) in memory.
+- **Display List** ANTIC can read the Display List beginning anywhere in memory, but it cannot read across a 1K boundary (4 Pages) in memory.
 Reading past a 1K boundary requires the Display List include a JMP  (jump) instruction which reloads the Display List program counter at the new address after the 1K boundary.
 But, this is not a difficult problem to avoid as even the largest possible Display List is less than 1K.

 Memory Map here.